2024 Solar Incentives Guide for Parsippany-Troy Hills, NJ - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Tax Credits: Different from tax deductions, tax credits reduce, dollar-for-dollar, the amount of income tax that you owe the federal government.
+• Tax Credits: These credits are dollar-for-dollar reductions (not deductions) in the amount of tax that you owe the government.

 • Net Metering: Be sure to talk with your Parsippany-Troy Hills utility company about signing a net metering contract.
-This will allow you to get a credit towards your monthly utility bill for the value of excess energy generated by your solar panels.
+This will allow you to receive credit towards your monthly utility bill for the value of excess energy generated by your solar panels.
 You could receive either a dollar-for-dollar credit or a percentage of the value.

 Best Regional Coverage